derrickoswald/CIMSpark/README.md

 The RDDs are also exposed as Hive2 tables using Thrift for legacy JDBC access.

+The CIM model as implemented in CIMScala is described in [CIM Model](Model.md).

 #Architecture

 The architrecture follows the sample code from [Databricks](https://databricks.com/blog/2015/01/09/spark-sql-data-sources-api-unified-data-access-for-the-spark-platform.html).